herschel-ma/dotfiles/README.md

 However, there are certain prerequisites for its proper functioning:

 - Python should be installed, and pynvim needs to be set up.
-- Nodejs is required (I used nvm to install Nodejs with scoop).
+- NodeJs is required (I used nvm to install Nodejs with scoop).
 - Go must be installed.
 - Rust is a prerequisite.
 - Other dependencies include lazygit, fg, rg, gzip, unzip, etc., which I installed